-Although other makes of Gigabit switch are designed to the same Ethernet standards as HP ProCurve switches, there may be slight differences in how they work internally, which could lead to incompatibilities with our system.
+Although other makes of Gigabit switch are designed to the same Ethernet standards as HP ProCurve switches, there may be slight differences in how they work internally, which has led to incompatibilities with our system.

-It is for this reason that Calrec will not warranty its products for any Hydra network problem unless the HP ProCurve switches we recommend are used.
+It is for this reason that Calrec do not warrant our products for any Hydra network problem unless the HP ProCurve switches we recommend are used.